Skip to main content

 Off-Campus Study

 Linguistics majors and minors frequently study abroad, and are encouraged to do so.
 There is no limit on the number of courses taken abroad or in other off-campus programs that may count towards the major or minor.
-Usually these will count as electives, but the chair may approve relevant courses to fulfil core major requirements.
+Usually these will count as electives, but the chair may approve relevant courses to fulfill core major requirements.

 Table of Contents